From £22 per person per night

-Shepherd's hut glamping in Cornwall: See straight out to sea from a romantic shepherd's hut for two with all mod cons - just a hop, skip and jump from the beach.
+Shepherd's hut with sea views in Cornwall: See straight out to sea from a romantic shepherd's hut for two with all mod cons - just a hop, skip and jump from the beach.
 There's even a fire pit for when you get that toasted marshmallow feeling.

 A king-size bed, super-deep and comfy mattress, well-equipped mini-kitchen, walk-in wet room - are you in a luxury hotel, by any chance?
 Actually, no. You're in a romantic shepherd's hut for two from which you can see straight out to sea - what's more, if you step out of your front door you'll be on the beach within fifteen minutes.

 These huts were once an all-in-one shelter, bedroom, kitchen, living-room and dining-room for shepherds watching their flocks (and washing their socks?).
 And very handy they were, too, with a stove in one corner for warmth, a window from which to watch the fluffy baa lambs and a hinged stable door.
 Our gorgeous Forget-Me-Not was hand-built in the Cotswolds in traditional style, but also equipped with all mod-cons, such as a two-ring hob, full-size fridge, a combination microwave, toaster, a panel heater for warmth and a foldaway dining table.
 Everything, in fact, that you could possibly want for a glamping getaway.
 You'll even get a 'Cornish' welcome basket of breakfast goodies to get you started.
 The décor, meanwhile, is sassy seaside-chic, right down to the bunting above the door.